PCreations/react-redux-pledge/README.md

 ### `createPledge`

-The `createPledge(isResolved, getAction)` accepts the pledge's name as a first argument and two functions :
+The `createPledge(name, isResolved, getAction)` accepts the pledge's name as a first argument and two functions :
  - `name` uniquely identifies this pledge for this component
  - `isResolved(state)` should returns if this pledge is valid depending on the `state` received as argument.
  - `getAction()` should return the action that need to be dispatched in order to make the state valid for this pledge